sneakyx/egroupwareserver/README.md

 	--link mysql-egroupware-xxx:mysql \
 	sneaky/egroupware

--> Please replace xxx with Your favourite name and 4321 with the port projected for using.
-If You don't want to map the port, just leave the line "-p 4321:80"<-
--> The SUBFOLDER variable is optional, if You leave it, the login address is without subfolder!<-
+-> Please replace xxx with Your favourite name and 4321 with the port projected for using.<- -> The SUBFOLDER variable is optional, if You leave it, the login address is without subfolder!<-

 ## 3.3 Setup Egroupware